facebook/react-native-website/docs/_integration-with-existing-apps-kotlin.md

 ## 1. Set up directory structure

-To ensure a smooth experience, create a new folder for your integrated React Native project, then **copy your existing Android project** to the `/android` subfolder.
+To ensure a smooth experience, create a new folder for your integrated React Native project, then **move your existing Android project** to the `/android` subfolder.

 ## 2. Install NPM dependencies